strang3nt/MeMoCo_assignments/assignment_2/report/report.md

 In this report I showed a surprisingly good heuristic, LK, and how it performs against an algorithm which finds the exact solution, namely MILP.
 These two approaches are then compared with respect to the solution and the execution time.
-I notice that LK always provides LK solutions with near optimal cost with a margin of error which is consistently under 2%, at least for instances with less than 100 holes.
+I showed that my implementation of LK always provides near-optimal solutions, with a margin of error which is consistently under $2%$, at least for instances with less than $100$ holes.
 LK execution times are considerably lower than MILP.
 If I would have to answer the question of whether if to use MILP or LK in a
 TSP drilling problem, I would chose LK.

 Note that in this report the biggest graph has 100 nodes, there might be electronic boards that need more than 100 holes.
-LK shows promising result with the following instance, <https://www.math.uwaterloo.ca/tsp/vlsi/pbm436.tour.html>, even though execution times grow considerably, to around 15 minutes, the best solution found is still near optimal, 1443 against 1471.
+LK shows promising result with the following instance, <https://www.math.uwaterloo.ca/tsp/vlsi/pbm436.tour.html>, even though execution time grows considerably, to around 15 minutes, and the best solution found is still near optimal, 1443 against 1471.

 # References